ncabelin/simon/README.md

 ## Synopsis

 This game is a rendition of the classic 80s game, Simon using HTML5/CSS3, JavaScript / jQuery.
+The use of Object oriented programming methods is demonstrated.

 The app is live at http://cabelin.com/simon